 We believe in the distinct person of the Holy Spirit, coequal, coeternal, and coexistent with God the Father and God the Son.
 He convicts the world of sin righteousness, and judgment.
 He regenerates, that is, makes alive, all those whom God foreknew and predestined to the Spirit’s effectual calling.
 He indwells all believers and sanctifies and empowers them for works of service perpetually interceding on their behalf as their advocate (Matt.
 28:19; John 14:16-17, 26; 16:7-8, 13-14; Acts 5:3-4; Rom.
 8:9, 29-30; 1 Cor.
 3:16; 6:19; Gal.
 5:22-26; Titus 3:5-7; Heb.
 3:7; 10:15-18).

-They are “declared” righteousness, not because of any righteousness of their own.
-Rather, the very ground of justification is the vicarious substitutionary atoning work of Christ in His perfect life (His active-perceptive obedience) and sacrificial death on the cross (His passive-penal obedience), which is biblically defined as the gospel of the Son, and constitutes the righteousness of Christ, which is neither infused (as in Roman Catholic doctrine), nor is it imparted; rather, it is imputed to the believer’s account through faith alone, not infused as the false Roman Catholic Church believes or imparted, but imputed or credited.
-This imputed righteousness that believers possess is a totally foreign or alien righteousness (extra nos), not of or in the sinner, but is in heaven with God.
+The very ground of justification is the vicarious substitutionary atoning work of Christ in His perfect life (preceptive obedience) and sacrificial death on the cross (penal obedience), which is biblically defined as the gospel of the Son, and constitutes the righteousness of Christ, which is neither infused (as in Roman Catholic doctrine), nor is it imparted; rather, it is imputed to the believer’s account through faith (Rom.
+4:6: Θεὸς λογίζεται δικαιοσύνην χωρὶς ἔργων, “God imputes/credits righteousness apart from works”; 2 Cor.
+5:19-21).
+This righteousness that believers possess is a totally foreign, alien righteousness (extra nos), not of or in the sinner, but is in heaven with God.

 We believe that God has commissioned the members of the local church the primary task of proclaiming the gospel of Jesus Christ to the lost for the glory of God.
 The members of these churches are called saints because they have been called by God and because they make known and give evidence of their obedience of their calling by their profession of doctrine and they behavior (Eph.
 2:19-22; Acts 1:8; 2:42; Heb.
 10:23-25; Gen. 17:10; 1 Pet.
 1:13-16).